Tactics for Improving Least Squares Estimation: Numerical Experiments

 \subsection{Low-Rank Multinomial Regression}

-Simulated data on smoothed-nuclear-norm penalized multinomial regression allow us to draw comparisons with the R package \texttt{npmr} \citep{powers2018nuclear}, which is powered by accelerated proximal gradient descent.
-Appendix \ref{low-rank_appendix} records the details of our multinoimial model under the smoothed-nuclear-norm penalty.
-The coefficient matrix $\bB^*$ is now populated with $\text{Uniform}[0,3]$ deviates and then projected to the closest subspace of rank 3.
-To avoid penalizing intercepts, this projection ignores the first row of $\bB^*$.
-The design matrix and response are again generated according to the protocols of \ref{sec:nonstructured}.
-We consider the two settings $(n,p,c) = (1000,100,10)$ and $(n,p,c)=(5000,250,20)$ and carry out a grid search grid on the penalty constant $\lambda$ over 50 exponentially spaced points between $10^{-4}$ and $1$.
-Because we divide the overall loglikelihood by $n$ while \cite{powers2018nuclear} does not, the grid for \texttt{npmr} must be multiplied by $n$.
-The values of the Moreau smoothing constant $\mu=0.01$ and $\mu=1$ adopted illustrate the impact of $\mu$ on inferrence.
-For each random replicate, we generate a separate test set and evaluate estimation performance by the loglikelihood of both the training set and the test set.
+Simulated data from smoothed-nuclear-norm penalized multinomial regression allow us to compare with the R package \texttt{npmr} \cite{powers2018nuclear}, which is powered by accelerated proximal gradient descent.
+Section \ref{quad_bound_section} described the details of our multinomial model under the smoothed-nuclear-norm penalty.
+The true coefficient matrix $\bB^*$ is populated with $\operatorname{Uniform}[0,3]$ entries and then projected to the closest rank-3 subspace, with the intercept row excluded from projection to avoid penalizing intercepts.
+The design matrix and responses are generated according to the protocols of Section~\ref{sec:nonstructured}.
+We consider two settings, $(n,p,c)=(1000,100,10)$ and $(n,p,c)=(5000,250,20)$, and carry out a grid search on the penalty constant $\lambda$ over 50 points decreasing exponentially from $1$ to $10^{-4}$.
+For each of 20 replicates, we generate three independent data sets of equal size: a training set to fit the model, a validation set to select the optimal $\lambda$, and a test set to evaluate out-of-sample performance via test log-likelihood.
+We set the Moreau smoothing constant to $\mu=0.1$ and terminate the MM algorithms when $\|\nabla f(\bB)\| < 10^{-3}$.